RyanFitzgerald/devfolio/README.md

 ## Setting Up The Blog

-The blog is an optional portion of the template and the content for it exists in `content/blog`.
-All blog posts are written in Markdown by default and the template ships with a couple sample posts.
-If you'd rather not have a blog, simply delete the sample posts inside the folder while ensuring that the folder itself (`content/blog`) is kept.
+The blog is an optional portion of the template and the content for it exists in the `content/blog` folder.
+All blog posts are written in Markdown by default and the template ships with a couple sample posts so you can get an idea of what's possible (i.e. syntax highlighting).
+If you'd rather not have a blog, simply delete the sample posts inside the folder while ensuring that the folder itself (`content/blog`) is kept as Gatsby still looks for it.
+If there are no posts in the folder, you will not see a Blog link at the top nor will you see the _Latest Posts_ section on the homepage.
+Once you add your first post, this will re-appear.

 ### Adding a New Blog Post

-To create a new blog post, simply add a new URL safe folder in `content/blog` (this will be your posts URL as well).
+To create a new blog post, create a new folder in `content/blog` with the name being the URL you want for the blog post.
 For example, if you create a folder `content/blog/hello-world`, the resulting path to your blog post will be `mysite.com/blog/hello-world`.

-Next, create an `index.md` file with the following at the top of the file (including the lines):
+Next, create an `index.md` file in the new folder with the following at the top of the file (including the lines):

 ```
 ---